 - Technology Marches On: Averted in one episode in which the computer-using City Room reporters make snide remarks about the one old timer who insists on using a typewriter... just before a city-wide power outage.

-- You Look Familiar: Linda Kelsey played a relative of Sue Ann Nivens on one episode of The Mary Tyler Moore Show before taking on the regular role of Billie Newman.
+- Linda Kelsey played Sue Ann Nivens' would-be replacement Gloria Munson in The Mary Tyler Moore Show episode "A New Sue Ann" before taking on the regular role of Billie Newman.

 - Julie Kavner, who concurrently played Brenda Morgenstern in Rhoda, played Alice Merrin in "Housewarming".